 It is essential that women look after their mental health although busy lifestyles often make this difficult.

-Women often juggle multiple roles they may be mothers, partners and carers as well as doing paid work and running a household
+Women often juggle multiple roles they may be mothers, partners and caregivers as well as doing paid work and running a household

 Women are over represented in low income, low status jobs often part-time and are more likely to live in poverty than men.
 Majority of the women are financially dependent on men and hence more vulnerable to the injustice ,violence and inequality in their rights.